matildabrantley/particle-sandbox/README.md

 * [License](#license)
 * [Questions](#questions)
 ## Description
 Explore a world of emergent 2D particle interactions formed from simple rules of attraction and repulsion of various particle types.
+Originally created in Jan 2018.

 ## Features
 Three fundamental forces loosely simulated: